We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 To cancel your subscription, you can go to the “My account” tab, click “Settings,” and then click “Stop subscription.”

-Martha and Marley Spoon is a meal kit delivery service that highlights fresh and local produce and offers vegetarian options.
+Martha Stewart & Marley Spoon is a meal kit delivery service that highlights fresh and local produce and offers vegetarian options.

 During our taste test, all the ingredients arrived in good condition, and the meals were both flavorful and easy to prepare.